Jessica-0823/Bellabeat-case-study/README.md

 **Calories Burned Per Day** : Calories burned per day is the total amount of energy your body uses in 24 hours.
 This includes the energy needed to keep your body alive and functioning.
 **METs Per Week** : METs per week measure the total energy spent on physical activity over seven days.
 They are calculated by multiplying the MET value of an activity by the time spent and summing across the week.
 **Weekly Activity minutes by intensity zone** :  shows how much time a person spends in light, moderate and vigorous activity levels.
+**Correlation of steps, calories and distance** :A bar chart of correlation coefficients shows the strength and direction of relationships between steps, calories burned, and distance.